Top Cybersecurity Trends Shaping the Digital World in 2025

 • Adaptive multi-factor authentication (MFA)

-• Centralized identity governance
+• Centralized governance for all user identities

 6. Compliance Automation and Regulatory Readiness

-• Automate audits and reporting
+• Simplify audits and reporting

 7. Human-Centric Cybersecurity Awareness